 Put me on the email chain: firstname.lastname@example.org (yes I know).
 If the tourney doesn't allow it, I won't tell on you for having one.

-I debated at Kapaun Mt.
-Carmel (2018) in high school and am currently a sophomore debating at Wichita State.
+Quick about me - I debated at Kapaun Mt.
+Carmel (2018) in high school and am currently a junior debating at Wichita State.
 I've been a 2n my whole career if that matters.
 I primarily research and read policy stuff.
-My involvement with the arms sales topic is pretty limited, but I can probably figure things out.
-I won't know much about trends in the topic.
-I can probably handle your top speed, but clarity and good arguments beats more arguments every time.
+My involvement with the high school topic is pretty limited, but I can probably figure things out.
+I won't know much about debate trends in the topic.

 - Read your framing page, but please answer the DA too.

 -I feel like people get lost in the "20 uniqueness cards therefore risk of a link outweighs" thing.
 1% risk of a link with 100% uniqueness is still 1% risk of a DA